 A destination of millions each year, the Caribbean Sea is known to be tropical sea.
-The Caribbean Sea is located in the Western Hemisphere and is a part of the Atlantic Ocean and is southeast of the Atlantic Ocean.
-The Caribbean Sea is actually a Mediterranean sea and it covers what is known as the Caribbean Plate, which is surrounded by South America to the South, Mexico the South and West, and to the North by the Antilles, the Greater Antilles, Cuba, Hispaniola, Jamaica, and Puerto Rico.
+The sea is located in the Western Hemisphere and is a part of the Atlantic Ocean and is southeast of the Atlantic Ocean.
+The Caribbean is actually a Mediterranean sea and it covers what is known as the Caribbean Plate, which is surrounded by South America to the South, Mexico the South and West, and to the North by the Antilles, the Greater Antilles, Cuba, Hispaniola, Jamaica, and Puerto Rico.
 Known collectively as the Caribbean, the Caribbean Sea and the islands of the West Indies are a popular vacation spot.
-The Caribbean Sea offers fun, warmth, beauty, and a way of life for many people all around the world.
+The area offers fun, warmth, beauty, and a way of life for many people all around the world.

 The Caribbean Sea is one of the largest salt water seas in the world with a total area of 1,063,000 square miles and a depth that is more than 25, 220 feet below sea level.
 The deepest point is located at the Cayman Trough, which is between Cuba and Jamaica.
 The Caribbean Sea has many differed gulfs and bays including the Gulf of Gonave, Gulf of Venezuela, Gulf of Darien, Golfo de los Mosquitos, and the Gulf of Honduras with each area offering something just a bit different.